Joke2400/Frugality/README.md

     - POSTGRES_PASSWORD - The password for the postgres user.
     - POSTGRES_DB - The name for the database to be used.
     - POSTGRES_PORT - The port to host the database on (This might not need to be specified later on.)
+    NOTE: Credentials in env variables is an inherently insecure method of managing secrets, this will be fixed later on.
+This is one of the reasons for the disclaimer above.

 2. **Build & run the container images using the Devcontainers extension:**
     - Press ctrl+shift+p inside of VSCode and select the *'Devcontainers: Rebuild and reopen in container'* option.